khokao/synergetica/services/docs/guides/circuit-design.md

 ![](../assets/imgs/guides/circuit-design/invalid.png)

 !!!
 Warning
-	If the desinged circuit is invalid, `Simulation` can't be conducted.
+	If the designed circuit is invalid, `Simulation` can't be conducted.

 Here are basical rules of valid circuit.